Group-5-Final-Project/Final-Project/README.md

   5. Generate a classication report using the `imbalanced_classification_report` from imbalanced-learn.

-**Algorithm:** ` Multinomial Naive-Bayes` This algorithm has a fast learning rate and easy design, and works particularly well for text classification.
+**Algorithm:** ` Multinomial Naive-Bayes` This algorithm has a fast learning rate and easy design, and works particularly well for text classification, especially with larger datasets.
+It does however assume that all predictors (or features) are independent, which is generally untrue, and limits its utility for many real-word scenarios.

 **Input:** Tweet data from database